SunExpress: History

+Foundation and early years

 SunExpress was founded in Antalya in October 1989 as a joint venture of Turkish Airlines and Lufthansa.
 Its first flight was in 1990.

 SunExpress became the first private airline company to offer international scheduled flights from Turkey with its first Antalya-Frankfurt flight in 2001.
 SunExpress opened its second base in İzmir and started to operate domestic flights in 2006.
 With this launch, SunExpress became the first airline company to connect İzmir with Anatolian cities with direct flights in Turkey.